eliaskosunen/scnlib/docs/pages/migration-2-0.md

 }
 \endcode

-\section parser `scn::*_parser` removed
+\section m2-parser scn::*_parser removed

 In v1, there were helper base classes for creating `scanner::parse`, including `scn::empty_parser` and `scn::common_parser`.

 In v2, these are removed.
 Create your own `parse` member functions, or reuse already existing `scanner`s.

-\section istream-operator Including `<scn/istream.h>` no longer enables custom scanning for types with `operator>>` by default
+\section m2-istream-operator Including <scn/istream.h> no longer enables custom scanning for types with an operator>> by default

 In v1, just by including `<scn/istream.h>`, any type with an `operator>>` would be automatically `scn::scan`able.

-In v2, you'll need to explicitly opt-in to this behavior for your own types, by creating a `scn::scanner`, and inheriting from the `scn::basic_istream_scanner<CharT>` class template.
+In v2, you'll need to explicitly opt in to this behavior for your own types, by creating a `scn::scanner`, and inheriting from the `scn::basic_istream_scanner<CharT>` class template.

 This is done to avoid potentially surprising behavior.